arisal2/fluffy-octo-system/README.md

 You can find the default user credentials inside the `db/seeds.rb` file

 ## Sidekiq and CronJob
 - In the application you will find a file called `schedule.yml` where you can setup cron.
 For now it is setup for `01:00 every Sunday`.
-This cronjob will send an email at the time specified to a list of users.
+This cronjob will send an email at the time specified to a list of potential users.
 This can be setup to whatever you want for development puropse.
 - Sidekiq UI - http://localhost:3000/sidekiq
 - Sidekiq Cron UI - http://localhost:3000/sidekiq/cron
 - This application includes a feature to upload an email list, example provided with repo (email_list.csv).